prajilk/CRUD-operation-frontend/README.md

    ```

 ## Step 4: Run the Vite App
-1.Once the dependencies are installed, start the development server:
+1. Once the dependencies are installed, start the development server:
    ```bash
    npm run dev
    ```